 Burgess Street - This crossing includes multiple options.
 Leaving the crossing open is the simplest option for consideration; however, this impacts what needs to be done at other crossings to achieve the quiet zone requirements.
 The installation of a 4-quadrant gate system also keeps the impacts to the adjacent streets to a minimum and does not impede or narrow traffic lanes for heavy industrial truck traffic but is the most expensive of the options.
 Installation of raised medians are a more economical method, but the proximity of the adjacent streets on the east side increase the difficulty of adding the medians as safety improvements.
-The fourth option is the installation of a wayside horn.
-The cost is comparable to the raised median method and given the location of the crossing in the community and the directional sound of the horns in this area, makes this a very viable option.
+The fourth option is the location of the crossing in the community and the directional sound of the horns in this area, makes this a very viable option.